 Another challenging labor market trend is the supply demand mismatch between education levels in the workforce area and the type of education and training required for jobs in the Southwest Corner labor market.
-While 16.6% of individuals in the region possess a 4-year degree, only 10% of job postings require one.
+While 25.1% of individuals in the region possessed a 4-year degree as of 2020, only 10% of job postings required one.